epfl-ada/ada-2024-project-adaspeedia/README.md

 ```
 ├── data                        <- Our generated datasets, along with the Wikispeedia dataset that must be downloaded separetely
 │
+├── website                     <- The website directory (see the readme inside this folder to learn more about how the website is compiled and how to compile it locally
+│
 ├── src                         <- Source code
 │   ├── utils                           <- Utility directory
 │   ├── scripts                         <- Python scripts to generate our datasets